adil-hussain-84/UIKit-experiments/README.md

 The applications in this project are as follows:

-[App1](App1) – Demonstration of a custom [UITextView](https://developer.apple.com/documentation/uikit/uitextview) which formats credit card numbers to display with spaces between groups of digits and limits the input to a certain number of digits.
+[App1](App1) – Demonstration of a custom [UITextField](https://developer.apple.com/documentation/uikit/uitextfield) view which formats credit card numbers to display with spaces between groups of digits and limits the input to a certain number of digits.